ginstrom/paladin-novel/chapters/12_paladins-rise.md

 Gond hesitated, then drew the silver sword.
 Even in the afternoon light, it seemed to gleam with its own inner radiance, the steel unmarked despite use in hard fighting.
 The moment the blade cleared its sheath, a subtle hum could be heard, nearly beyond the range of human hearing.

 Silviana's eyes widened with recognition, her breath catching as she stared at the blue-silver steel.
 "By the ancient trees," she whispered, her voice barely audible.
-"I had heard rumors, but to see it with my own eyes..."
-She looked up at Gond with something approaching reverence, her hands trembling slightly.
+"I had heard rumors, but to see it with my own eyes…" She looked up at Gond with something approaching reverence, her hands trembling slightly.
 "Do you know what you carry?"

 "A sword that used to be crude iron," Gond said.
 "It changed during my travels."